Best Hawaii Medigap Medicare Supplement Plans

 Hawaii Medicare Supplements vs. Medicare Advantage

-It's natural to compare Medicare supplemental insurance products with other health insurance plans, like Medicare Advantage.
+It's natural to compare the best Medigap insurance with other health insurance plans, like Medicare Advantage.
 On the surface, Medicare Advantage plans appear to cost less.
 And, in some cases, they do save money.
 However, the out-of-pocket expenses in most Hawaii Medicare Advantage plans are as much or more than Original Medicare.
-The difference is that Medicare Advantage plans have an out-of-pocket maximum.

 Can I Get a Policy If I'm On Medicaid in Hawaii?